 I thought the North/South divide in the US was a palpable cultural split what with that war about whether it was ok to own people (“states’ rights”) but it’s entirely a different ballgame (football? soccer?
 BOTH?
 NEITHER?) here in the UK (cricket???).
 There is no equivalent Mason Dixon line indicating where people start being too Northern or too Southern.
-Hadrian’s Wall divides “the north” from “The North”, but it generally seems that anything above London is the north and is the provenance of idiots, idolators, incestuators, and Irn-Bru drinkers, and anything south, inclusive of London and Oxbridge, is a bunch of asshole snobs.
+Hadrian’s Wall divides “the north” from “The North”, remedy but it generally seems that anything above London is the north and is the provenance of idiots, physician idolators, incestuators, and Irn-Bru drinkers, and anything south, inclusive of London and Oxbridge, is a bunch of asshole snobs.

 Norwich is somewhere in between (but not part of the Midlands.
 Because Mid=north?) but also a place with incest.
 And folksiness.